redbrain/redbrain/README.md

 I'm fluent in Node.js, the interweb (HTML/CSS/JS), and Python, but I've used countless languages at least once for some purpose.

-I'm working on a web app called Resonance for collaborative music editing.
+I'm working on a web app called Resonance for collaborative music editing, along with [plenty more](https://redbrain.github.io).

 Submit an issue in redbrain/redbrain if you need to talk to me for some reason.